Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 +/- Modest levels of violence.

 Overall, Sengoku Basara is OK.
 Some of the characters may be annoying, character development isn’t great, and the final confrontation arguably leaves much to be desired.
-Ultimately, however, it undoubtedly has an audience that I'm sure will find it grossly entertaining.
+However, I'm sure many will find it grossly entertaining.
 Generally speaking, if you think a guy wielding six swords at the same time (only two hands!) is just plain awesome, you should probably give this one a try.

 Final Score: 7/10 (OK) read more